pradhyumna2003/spring-boot-MSSQL/README.md

 # Run Application

-This is a microservice application ,the built jar file will be converted into an image to run it in the dockers.
+This is a microservice application ,the built jar file will be converted into an image to run it in the docker.

 ```terminal